I: Why are you doing this?

 - EXPERIENCE — 10 points: How did you feel coming away from the tasting room?
 Was it fun?
 Had thought been put into the design and overall branding?
 Was sitting at the bench and enjoying the atmosphere more worthwhile than grabbing a growler (or bottle from the local liquor store) and getting out of there?

-Every place has been visited at least four times.
+Every place has been visited by at least four people.
 Average of everyone’s score is the total.
 A score below 25 is bad.
 A score above 32 is good.
 A score above 36 is very good.
 A score above 39 is elite.

 Overall, our measurements reward breweries that do beers which are both well crafted and relatively unique, breweries that regularly experiment and aren’t stuck in 2013, breweries that provide an interesting experience to a visitor, breweries that seem passionate, first and foremost, about beer.